ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02_Foundations.md

 [Primarily notes at this point; I find that the introduction doesn't usually emerge until later in the book writing process]

+In the before times, programming is like playing a kart-racing game.
+You hop in your cart and drive as fast as you can, controlling the kart with the steering wheel and brakes.
+Crashes are spectacular, spewing parts across the landscape.
+You figure out what went wrong by hunting through the remnants of the crash, but it's more common to make a guess as to what happened, adjust something and go back to the starting line.

+Then a new breed of racers start showing up.
+They carry helmets and install three-point seat belts.
+They add bumpers and turn signals and even radios to communicate with each other.
+Their carts become cars, filled with devices that make it look like they don't plan to crash, but to finish the course without a scratch.
+The occasional crash does happen, but when it does they add even more devices to their cars.

+They start driving in teams, and those teams get bigger as they use their mechanisms to cooperate.
+They start building bigger cars out of smaller cars, and eventually outgrow the original track with the size and complexity of what they can create.

+Not all the original cart racers see the value in all this gadgetry.
+Some prefer the danger of driving all-out without safety features and guardrails, and the thrill of the crash.
+These racers are limited to a smaller track.

 ## The Evolution of Complex Systems

 Starting with assembly language.